spectrocloud/librarium/content/docs/06-integrations/00-trident.md

 ## Prerequisites

 - All worker nodes in the Kubernetes cluster must be able to mount the volumes you have provisioned for your pods.
 To prepare the worker nodes, you must install NFS or iSCSI tools based on your driver selection.
-See https://docs.netapp.com/us-en/trident/trident-use/worker-node-prep.html#selecting-the-right-tools
+The docs on selecting the right tools, can be found [here](https://docs.netapp.com/us-en/trident/trident-use/worker-node-prep.html#selecting-the-right-tools).

 - Port requirements as listed in the table.